Join the Coalition to

 What's Protect Our Children NOW !?

-Protect Our Children NOW! is a community outreach program to reduce the incidence of preterm births quickly, easily, and safely by attending to solving the vitamin D deficiency epidemic through the engagement of pregnant women in a value changing program of Good Health vs ‘Treating Illness.’
+Protect Our Children NOW! is a community outreach project to reduce the incidence of preterm births quickly, easily, and safely by attending to solving the vitamin D deficiency epidemic through the engagement of pregnant women in a value changing project of Good Health vs ‘Treating Illness.’

-Watch this interview with Dr. Carol L. Wagner, MD and Carole Baggerly to learn more about this program.
+Watch this interview with Dr. Carol L. Wagner, MD and Carole Baggerly to learn more about this project.

 What’s the Problem?